 Jacksonville locals are no strangers to hot weather.
-At Donovan Heat & Air, we can make your home feel like an oasis when summer temperatures spike.
+At Donovan Heat, Air, & Electric, we can make your home feel like an oasis when summer temperatures spike.
 With a yearly Preferred Customer maintenance plan, our bi-annual system inspections keep your system in top working order.
 Preventative maintenance can keep your system running which keeps you comfortable year-round.
 If your air conditioner needs emergency repair, we have trained and certified HVAC technicians ready to diagnose your system’s issues.
 Whether the cause is the compressor, heat pump, ducts, evaporator coil or air handler, our certified technicians are expertly trained to deliver fast, reliable solutions.
-Call Donovan Heat & Air at (904) 241-3785 to schedule an appointment.
+Call Donovan Heat, Air, & Electric at (904) 241-3785 to schedule an appointment.

 Conveniently located along I-10 and the 295 beltway, Jacksonville’s Westside is home to about a quarter of the population in Duval County.
 The Westside offers plentiful access to boating and fishing for nature enthusiasts.
 The Herlong Recreational Airport is a key location for aviators who enjoy light sport aircraft.
 The Jacksonville Equestrian Center is located in the Westside, a premiere center on the East Coast.
 The Naval Air Station (NAS Jacksonville) is located on the banks of the St. Johns River, home to renowned flight team, the Blue Angels.

-Donovan Heat & Air provides emergency services, installation of replacement units, duct cleaning, whole house testing and Preferred Customer maintenance programs to residents all over Jacksonville, including the Westside.
+Donovan Heat, Air, & Electric provides emergency services, installation of replacement units, duct cleaning, whole house testing and Preferred Customer maintenance programs to residents all over Jacksonville, including the Westside.
 Our service area includes but is not limited to those living in the following areas of Westside Jacksonville: